danjguzman/next-demo/README.md

 The project is fully open and you’re welcome to follow along as I turn ideas into solid, working software.
 It’s still actively in development, so you might notice a few issues here and there until I get them sorted out.

-*Note: If you pull this to run locally, Mapbox may not work properly since it requires a valid token to function, which I’ve omitted from my commits for obvious reasons (don't give out API keys to the world).*

 ## What’s Inside

 This demo includes some core features you’d typically find in platforms similar to this: